metaplex-foundation/developer-hub/src/pages/umi/guides/passing-transaction-from-backend-to-frontend.md

 import { generateSigner, signerIdentity, createNoopSigner } from '@metaplex-foundation/umi'
 import { createUmi } from '@metaplex-foundation/umi-bundle-defaults'
 import { fetchCollection, create } from '@metaplex-foundation/mpl-core'
+import { base64 } from '@metaplex-foundation/umi/serializers';
 ```

 ## Setting up Umi

-This example is going to show you how to set up Umi with a `generatedSigner()` or an existing wallet saved in the Backend.
-Then it's going to show you how to use the wallet adapter to sign those instruction on the frontend.
+To set up Umi you can use wallets from different sources.
+You could create it with a new wallet, an existing wallet, or with the wallet adapter

 {% totem %}